 - The distribution of the response variable follows a normal distribution

 - The population variances are equal across responses for the group levels.
-It can be found out by dividing the largest sample standard deviation by the smallest sample standard and it is not greater than two then assume that the population variances are equal.
+It can be found by dividing the most significant sample standard deviation by a minor sample standard.
+If it is not greater than two, then assume that the population variances are equal.

-One way ANOVA uses F test statistics.
-Hand calculations requires many steps to compute the F ratio but statistical software like SPSS will compute the F ratio for you and will produce the ANOVA source table.
+One-way ANOVA uses F-test statistics.
+Hand calculations require many steps to compute the F ratio, but statistical software like SPSS will calculate the F ratio for you and produce the ANOVA source table.

 ANOVA table will give you information about the variability between groups and within groups.
-The table will give you all of the formula.
-Below is the example of a one way ANOVA table
+The table will provide you with all of the formulae.

-SST means Sum of squares of treatments, SSE means Sum of squares of errors
+SST means the Sum of squares of treatments, and SSE means the Sum of squares of errors.

-DFT which is k-1 means degrees of freedom for treatment, DFE which is N-k means Degrees of freedom for errors.
+DFT, k-1, means degrees of freedom for treatment, and DFE, N-k, means Degrees of freedom for errors.

-- Determine a p value associated with the test statistic
+3. Determine a p-value associated with the test statistic

-If the null hypothesis is false, then MST should be larger than MSE
+If the null hypothesis is false, MST should be more significant than MSE.

-Based on your result write a conclusion as per your anova research question.
+Based on your result, write a conclusion per your ANOVA research question.

-If you find that there is a significant difference between the groups that is not related to sampling error then it is necessary to run several t tests to test the means between the groups.
-There are several tests conducted to control the type one error rate.
+If you find a significant difference between the groups unrelated to sampling error, you must run several t-tests to test the means between the groups.
+Researchers conduct several tests to control the type one error rate.